wp-seopress/wp-seopress-public/readme.txt

 12. Schema metabox

 == Changelog ==
+= 7.1.1 =
+* FIX Compatibility issue with Bricks Builder for automatic schemas
+* FIX Compatibility issue with Weglot and redirections
+* FIX Google and social previews for term taxonomy
+* FIX Social account URLs for non-Latin alphabets
+* FIX i18n

 = 7.1 <a href="https://www.seopress.org/newsroom/product-news/seopress-7-1/">Read the blog post update</a> =
 * NEW OpenAI #8 iteration: generation of alternative texts for images (beta) 🎉
 * NEW OpenAI #8 iteration: add GPT-4 model (required at least 1 successful payment of $1 via the OpenAI platform) 🎉